Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 Checked &thinsp;&mdash;&thinsp; principal changes are done with Woodoo programming.

-Stalemate &thinsp;&mdash;&thinsp; the project works, but big features can hardly be added.
+Stalemate — the project works, but it's challenging to add significant features.

 **Mate** &thinsp;&mdash;&thinsp; dev stops, support only.
 It is time to give it away to another team and speak about a remake in other technologies.